 Independent board members are non-executive board members who meet certain independence criteria.
 By law independent board members are appointed by the general meeting of shareholders.
 While recognising that independence of mind and action cannot always be ensured by applying formal criteria, such criteria should be clearly spelt out so that the profile of the independent board members can be assessed by outside investors and stakeholders.
 Law 3016/2002 includes a set of formal criteria for determining independence which are expanded in this Code to reflect European best practice.
 For example, a criterion in the Code which is not included in Law 3016/2002 requires that independent board members should not be connected to the company or its major shareholders either directly or through related parties.
-For the purpose of applying the principles and special provisions of the Code, related parties include (a) a relative up to the second degree of kinship or a spouse or (b) a commercial entity of which a board member or an associated person under (a) are board members, senior executives or partners or in which they control directly or indirectly more than 10% of the voting rights.
+For the purpose of applying the principles and special provisions of the Code, companies must use the definition of related parties under IFRS 24 (Related Party Disclosures) as in force from time to time.

 While independence is important, it is not a panacea.
 If not combined with adequate experience, knowledge and leadership qualities, independence brings little value to a board.
-Moreover, diversity in the board's composition is essential to broaden the perspective of the company and enable it to read effectively the social (and customer) context in which the company operates and inspire confidence in its stakeholders.
+Moreover, diversity in the board's and senior executive team's composition is essential to broaden the perspective of the company and enable it to read effectively the social (and customer) context in which the company operates and inspire confidence in its stakeholders.

 The size and composition of the board should enable the effective fulfilment of its responsibilities and reflect the size, activity and ownership of a company.
 Board composition should be driven by the fair and equitable treatment of all shareholders and demonstrate a high level of integrity.
-Moreover, it should include a diversity of knowledge, qualifications and experience relevant to the business objectives of the company.
+Moreover, the board should be diversified as to gender and include a diversity of skills, views, competences, knowledge, qualifications and experience, relevant to the business objectives of the company.